mpilosov/home/content/about.md

 I now use machine learning to make data-driven decisions, predict useful information, and automate time-consuming processes.

-My long-term goal is to cultivate a small network of enduring consulting relationships built around challenging problems with potential for monumental impact.
+My goal is to cultivate a network of enduring consulting relationships built around challenging problems with potential for monumental impact.

-I find great fulfilment in mentoring and teaching of subjects related to computational mathematics, machine learning, and software engineering.
+{{< button href="/#lets-chat">}}let's begin{{< /button >}}

+... and if you want to read more:

 {{< button href="/resume.pdf">}}Resume{{< /button >}}